 When all of the artwork has been complete and all of the licensing agreements are signed, we'll run the crowdfunding campaign.
 I'm hoping this will happen in May 2024.

-In our crowdfunding stage, you'll be able to obtain a first edition deck by backing the project in our online crowdfunding campaign on Kickstarter.
+In our crowdfunding stage, you'll be able to obtain a first edition deck by backing the project in our online crowdfunding campaign.

 Vibrating Tarot is an independent project brought to you by an individual artist.
 I have been fortunate enough to receive advice along the way from many kind members of the independent Tarot community, and the pleasure product industry, but I don't really have any direct help in manufacturing or distributing this product, so I thank you for your patience while I finish the artwork, get the legal end of it tied up, and move on to crowdfunding, production, and distribution.